 Towering sandstone cliffs, gigantic peaks, hidden valleys and crystal clear rivers welcome you to the World Heritage site, uKhahlamba Drakensberg Park.
 This premier eco-tourism destination is easily reached from Durban, KwaZulu-Natal or Johannesburg, Gauteng.

 The vast Drakensberg in KwaZulu-Natal, South Africa can be divided into four sections - Bergville and the Northern Drakensberg; Winterton and the Central Drakensberg; Himeville, Underberg and the Southern Drakensberg and East Griqualand and Umzimkhulu.
 The park offers a wide range of accommodation from luxury lodges at Giant's Castle and Royal Natal National Park or fully-equipped cottages and chalets to rustic mountain huts and over-night caves.
-Overnight camping is also permitted in most sites.

 The scenic uKhahlamba Drakensberg Park in KwaZulu-Natal, South Africa, is a rich wildlife sanctuary.
 A diverse range of habitats protects high levels of rare and endangered animals and plants.
 A significant concentration of San rock art can be seen in hundreds of caves and rock-shelters at this Drakensberg nature reserve in KwaZulu-Natal – the largest group of Bushmen paintings south of the Sahara.